agm1988/rubymotion-cookbook/chapters/readcode.md

       sh clean_all.sh

 # Update all the projects

 I check new code commits every few hours, you can do it once in a while.

       sh update.sh

-occasionally if project is close sourced or renamed or deleted update will break the update, you can manually fix it or check the next step
+Occasionally if project is close sourced or renamed or deleted update will break the update, you can manually fix it or check the next step

       git pull

-update to get the latest projects, modifications etc
+Update to get the latest projects, modifications etc

 # Find the project

-projects and URL are case sensitive so it makes sense to find the project you are looking for
+Projects and URL are case sensitive so it makes sense to find the project you are looking for

       sh find.sh keyword
       sh find.sh bubble